tgvaughan/FORTH.jl/README.md

 language.
 A huge proportion (say 80%) of the library code in src/lib.4th is directly copied from JonesForth.
 (The fact that it was possible to reuse this code was satisfying in its own right!)
-I've added some additional core definitions and modified some of the others to be a little bit closer to the behaviour of ANS forth (or at least FORTH 83).
+I've added some additional core definitions and modified some of the others with the eventual aim of F83 compliance (discussed below).

 There's quite a lot to say about the implementation, especially due to its high-level grounding, but that will have to wait for another time.